RLJ Lodging Trust (RLJ) Stock: A Look at the Analyst Recommendations - News Heater

 Conclusion

-To put it simply, RLJ Lodging Trust (RLJ) has had a mixed performance in recent times.
+To put it simply, RLJ Lodging Trust (RLJ) has had a better performance in recent times.
 Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others as a “hold”.
-It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.
+It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.